arangodb/docs-hugo/site/content/3.11/develop/http/hot-backups.md

         guarantee consistency.
 Note that the backup at first resides on the same machine and hard drive as the original data.
 Make sure to upload it to a remote site for an actual backup.
-      requestBody:
-        content:
-          application/json:
       schema:
         type: object
         properties:
           label:
             description: |
               The label for this backup.
 The label is used together with a timestamp string create a unique backup identifier, `<timestamp>_<label>`.
               If no label is specified, the empty string is assumed and a default UUID is created for this part of the ID.
             type: string
           timeout:
             description: |
               The time in seconds that the operation tries to get a consistent snapshot.
 The default is 120 seconds.
             type: number
           allowInconsistent:
             description: |
               If this flag is set to `true` and no global transaction lock can be acquired within the given timeout, a possibly inconsistent backup is taken.
 The default for this flag is `false` and in this case a timeout results in an HTTP 408 error.
             type: boolean
           force:
             description: |
               If this flag is set to `true` and no global transaction lock can be acquired within the given timeout, all running transactions are forcefully aborted to ensure that a consistent backup can be created.
 This does not include JavaScript transactions.
 It waits for the transactions to be aborted at most `timeout` seconds.
 Thus using `force` the request timeout is doubled.
               To abort transactions is almost certainly not what you want for your application.
               In the presence of intermediate commits it can even destroy the atomicity of your transactions.
 Use at your own risk, and only if you need a consistent backup at all costs.
 The default and recommended value is `false`.
 If both `allowInconsistent` and `force` are set to `true`, then the latter takes precedence and transactions are aborted.
 This is only available in the cluster.
             type: boolean
       responses:
         '201':
           description: |